 - Sardines can be crushed and mixed into a paste along with other seasonings, and served as an appetizer with crackers or toast.

 - Sardine flakes can be used to garnish salads or mixed into eggs.

 - In small amounts, they can even be ground and added to other meats to take advantage of their nutritional value without too many added calories.

 Widespread and versatile, sardines are swimming their way onto more and more menus.
-If you have been hesitant to try sardines, consider making one of many recipes to discover if you are fond of the taste.
+If you have been hesitant to try sardines, consider making one of these recipes to discover if you are fond of the taste.